 CyberGhost, which is based in Romania, insists it doesn’t store any user logs or data but its recent acquisition by a UK-registered firm means we’ll have to wait and see if that affects the policy.
-The company does, however, maintain that it’ll still be subjected to Romanian laws which don’t impose data retention of any kind.
+However, the company maintains that it’ll still be subjected to Romanian laws which don’t impose data retention of any kind.

-There are over 3000 servers spread across the world including 32 in Japan so accessing local content shouldn’t be an issue.
-Apps are available for both Android and iOS as well as desktop support for Windows and MacOS.
+There are over 5,900 servers spread across 89+ countries including 32 in Japan so accessing local content shouldn’t be an issue.
+Apps are available for both Android, Linux, and iOS as well as desktop support for Windows and MacOS.

 CyberGhost uses 256-bit AES encryption on the OpenVPN protocol by default along with 2,048-bit RSA keys and MD5 HMAC authentication.
 There’s also an internet kill switch included which means web traffic will be halted if the connection drops unexpectedly.

-- Good range of servers in Japan is great for unblocking content while abroad
+- Good range of server locations in Japan is great for unblocking content while abroad

 - Great value low-cost provider

 - Minimal configuration required

 - Good security and they don’t store user activity logs

 - Doesn’t work reliably in China or UAE